revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

 Caenis is to not mess up dating Karta

 Caenis messaged Tudor

-> "Trapped in box letters happen m"
+> "Trapped in box letters happen mission failed help"